makersacademy/airport_challenge/README.md

 | Airport       | land_plane    |
 | Airport       | at_capacity?  |

-The `land_plane` method of the Airport class will have access to a private `at_capacity` method in order to raise a error message.
+The `land_plane` method of the Airport class will have access to a private `at_capacity?` method in order to raise a error message.

 ####User Story 6: